 All Things Wood: Wood Frame Construction Manual—a Valuable Structural Design Guide Frank Woeste While the International Residential Code (IRC) gives the structural requirements and prescriptive design data for residential framing, additional help for the non-engineer is available through the Wood Frame Construction Manual for One- and Two-Family Dwellings (WFCM) published by the American...
 Read More January 2018 Issue #10222 Page 73

-Automating Wall Panel Production Joe Kannapell To expedite the adoption of pre-built wall panels, shop labor must be significantly lower than site labor.
+Automating Wall Panel Production Joe Kannapell, PE To expedite the adoption of pre-built wall panels, shop labor must be significantly lower than site labor.
 That means replacing hand-nailing, measuring, cutting, and manhandling with practices that have been proven in truss fabrication.
 In addition, major builders and reluctant framers demand...
 Read More December 2017 Issue #10221 Page 20

-Panelization Automation Joe Kannapell The long overdue rebirth of domestic wall panel technology is finally upon us, as U.S. manufacturers have begun to innovate.
+Panelization Automation Joe Kannapell, PE The long overdue rebirth of domestic wall panel technology is finally upon us, as U.S. manufacturers have begun to innovate.
 For the last 30 years, they ceded the upper end of the market to the Europeans, and focused on manual framing and sheathing solutions.
 For the last 10 years, they have...
 Read More July 2017 Issue #10216 Page 6